Jeangowhy/opendocs/OnJava8.md

 That’s what protected does. protected also gives package access—that is, other classes in the same package can access protected elements.

-Ifyou refer backto the file Cookie. java , the following class cannotcall the package- access member bite( ) :
+Ifyou refer backto the file Cookie.java , the following class cannotcall the package- access member bite( ) :
 ```java
 // hiding/ChocolateChip.java